KannonZenetism/zenetism-field-physics/zenetism/MP10_divine_archetypes_decoded_ch25.md

 **Justification**
 Isis embodies the archetypal feminine
 within the realm of Form.
-An agent of remembrance, renewal, cohesion
+An agent of remembrance, renewal, and cohesion
 without domination.
 Her role is restorative —
 bringing fragmented structures